 Nevertheless, there are things you can do to increase the odds that your labour will go smoothly from the first contraction to the final push that brings your baby into the world.
 Brody began with the basics that encourage a healthy mom and baby throughout pregnancy: eating well, getting plenty of rest and seeing her caregiver regularly.
 But she didn’t stop there: “I learned from a friend’s story of her disappointing birth that I needed to be really prepared.”
 But what can you actually do to boost your odds for an easier labour?

-Of all the prenatal exercise classes out there, yoga has the largest following.
+1. Yoga Of all the prenatal exercise classes out there, yoga has the largest following.
 Janet Balaskas, a British childbirth educator and author of Active Birth, explains why: “Yoga prepares the body to be upright in labour—standing, kneeling, hands and knees and squatting—and these positions keep the pelvis loose and open for easier positioning and descent of the baby.”
 Balaskas’ number-one rule for labour, all the way through to pushing, is “Don’t lie in bed!”

 Yoga has other benefits.
 “Focusing on breathing was really helpful practice for labour,” says Kate Stewart, who attended yoga classes during her first pregnancy and is back with her second.
 Balaskas advises, “Concentrate on the exhale, and relax after, then stay relaxed for the inhale.
 Learn to breathe away the tension in your body and that will help you to breathe away the pain in labour.”

-Sign up to get weekly email updates on your baby » “Regular massage helps women to breathe into areas of discomfort, relaxing tight muscles,” says Vancouver registered massage therapist Paula Jaspar, who sees mostly pregnant women in her practice.
+2. Massage “Regular massage helps women to breathe into areas of discomfort, relaxing tight muscles,” says Vancouver registered massage therapist Paula Jaspar, who sees mostly pregnant women in her practice.
 She adds that muscles made supple from regular massage relax more quickly following a contraction during labour, making the rest between contractions feel a little longer.

 Is massage helpful in labour?
 Angela Verbrugge was so sure of it she hired Jaspar to be her doula.
 As it turned out, Verbrugge had intense back pain in labour.
 She says, “I was glad to have an expert massage therapist who knew how the muscles are connected and how to release tension.”